Asymptotics of the graph Laplace operator near an isolated singularity: Extending smooth structure at isolated singularities

 \end{theorem}

-\begin{theorem} \textbf{(extending smooth structure and Riemannian metric in dim $=2:$ Theorem 3.2 in \citep{SmithYang1992})}
+\begin{theorem} \textbf{(extending smooth structure and Riemannian metric in dim $=2:$ Theorem 3.3 in \citep{SmithYang1992})}

-\nd Assume that $(M,g)$ is a $2$-dimensional incomplete Riemannian manifold with a smooth Riemannian metric $g$, and with an isolated singularity at $p.$ Denote by $\widetilde{M}$ its completion as a metric space, as described prior.
+\nd Assume that $(M,g)$ is a $2$-dimensional geodesically incomplete Riemannian manifold with a smooth Riemannian metric $g$, and with an isolated singularity at $p.$ Denote by $\widetilde{M}$ its completion as a metric space with respect to the metric $d_g$ induced by the Riemannian metric $g$.
 Assume furthermore that there exists an $\epsilon >0$ so that:\\